 Circumcision in Mississauga with the Pollock Technique™ Mississauga Clinic 2018-07-20T08:13:43+00:00

 Dr. Neil Pollock

 At Gentle Procedures Toronto circumcision clinics, we use the Pollock Technique™ for all circumcision procedures.
 Doctor Roland Sing, an experienced Toronto urologist, performs all circumcisions at our clinic.

-Extensive pain control methods are employed for infant circumcision; including Tylenol before the procedure, sugar solution (which has been shown to reduce pain perception), soothing music, topical freezing cream, padded baby holders, and a long acting local anesthetic.
+Extensive pain control methods are employed; including Tylenol, sugar solution (which has been shown to reduce pain perception in babies), soothing music, topical freezing cream, and a long acting local anesthetic.

 The Pollock Technique™ for circumcision makes your son’s comfort a priority.
-The goal is to perform a safe circumcision with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.
+The goal is to perform the circumcision procedure with a minimum of stress for parents and baby – and the same philosophy is applied to adult circumcision procedures at our clinics.

 You can reach us during clinic hours at 888-950-2472, or use a contact form anytime.
 Thanks.

 The Pollock Technique™ can be used for babies, boys, and men of all ages, and consists of using a Mogen clamp under long-acting anesthetic.
 This method is quite different from the Plastibell procedure in that it is faster and there is no device left attached to the penis after the surgery.

 Our circumcision doctor performs Pollock Technique™ circumcisions for adult men, and for babies up to 12 months old.
 The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is 10 times quicker than most hospital circumcisions.
 This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device and it remains in place for up to 7 days.